 Maker culture focuses on learning by doing through trial and error, exploration, problem solving, and practical application.
 It stems from DIY culture, though the idea is more about DIT (doing-it-together) and learning and sharing with others.
 Maker culture appreciates creation over consumerism and it values health, sustainable development, environmentalism, and local culture.

-Why do the Greater Sudbury Public Library and Science North want to organize a Maker Festival?
+Why do the Greater Sudbury Public Library, Science North and Design Society want to organize a Maker Festival?

 You may have already noticed Makerspaces, HackerLabs, and DIY groups popping up all over your community.
 Schools, libraries, colleges, and private start-ups have been setting up spaces with equipment and tools for people to make stuff, and to teach and learn from others.
 You may have noticed that Greater Sudbury Public Library has a Makerspace of its own, and Science North offers a variety of interactive activities and exhibits that promote making with science and technology.